NASA-Planetary-Science/AmesCAP/tutorial/CAP_install.md

 > Copyright (C) 2021 Artifex Software, Inc.  All rights reserved.
 ```

-If it is not installed, follow the directions on the `ghostscript` [website](https://www.ghostscript.com/download.html).
+If `ghostscript` is not installed, follow the directions on the `ghostscript` [website](https://www.ghostscript.com/download.html) to install it.

 ### Enable Syntax Highlighting for the Plot Template

-The MarsPlot plotting routine needs an input template written in Python, and the template generated by MarsPlot has the `.in` file extension.
+The `MarsPlot` executible requires an input template with the `.in` file extension.
 We recommend using a text editor that provides language-specific (Python) syntax highlighting to make keywords more readable.
-A few options include: [Atom](https://atom.io/) and vim (MacOS, Windows, Linux), notepad++ (Windows), or gedit (Linux).
+A few options include: [Atom](https://atom.io/) and vim (compatible with MacOS, Windows, Linux), notepad++ (compatible with Windows), or gedit (compatible with Linux).

-Enabling proper syntax-highlighting for Python in **vim** requires you add the following lines to `~/.vimrc`:
+The most commonly used text editor is vim.
+Enabling proper syntax-highlighting for Python in **vim** can be done by adding the following lines to `~/.vimrc`:

 ```bash
 syntax on